 One of the main symptoms of rheumatic fever is inflammation of different parts of the body.
 The paediatrician will put your child on an anti-inflammatory treatment.

 If your child is experiencing uncontrollable, jerky movements, then the doctor will prescribe anticonvulsants to control the movements.

 4. Bed Rest

 Bed rest may be warranted in the early stages, especially if the heart is involved majorly.
 But long term rest is not required, and the child can resume all activities as allowed by the doctor.

 Long term blood thinner in the form of aspirin could also be part of the treatment.
 This is to ensure that blood flowing through the affected valves in the heart, does not clot and obstruct small blood vessels in organs like brain, kidneys, etc.

 Is Rheumatic Fever Reversible?

-In order to avoid incidences of strep throat, your child can follow the tips given below:
+In order to avoid incidences of strep throat, here’s what can you can do:

 - Teach your child the importance of covering their mouth and nose when sneezing or coughing.
 Rheumatic fever is not contagious, but strep throat is.

-- Your child must wash their hands regularly, especially before and after eating food.
+- Teach your child to wash their hands regularly, especially before and after eating food.